FrancisCrickInstitute/CBIAS_napari_workshop_2025/README.md

 #### 15:00 – 15:30 - Coffee break
 #### 15:30 – 17:30 - First steps to customise napari GUI (hands-on session):
-  * Introduction to Jupyter notebooks for bioimage analisis with python (Sara Salgueiro Torres) We will be using the environment created in the morning *Installation* session.
+  * Introduction to Jupyter notebooks for bioimage analisis with python (Sara Salgueiro Torres) <br>

+  We will be using the environment created in the morning *Installation* session.
 To activate the environment:

   ```